elite3312/smart_contract/README.md

     - e.g. usd exchange rate <https://docs.chain.link/data-feeds/price-feeds/addresses?network=ethereum&page=1>
   - pricefeed.sol ![alt text](assets/image3.png)

+### unit testing

+- in remix, there is a unit test plugin
+- it will generate boilerplate for a solidity file

 ## Dune SQL queries

+- will not appear in the final exam
 - first step is to find the table name, e.g. **ethereum.transactions**

   ```txt